What is circumcision?

 Reasons for leaving your boy uncircumcised

 Many parents and doctors are against circumcision because the foreskin is a natural part of a boy’s body.
-It’s rich in nerve endings, and plays an important role in sexual sensation and functions as boys grow older.
+It’s rich in nerve endings, and has a big role in sexual sensation, play and functioning as boys grow older.

-Some people argue that it doesn’t make sense to make all forms of female circumcision illegal but still allow male circumcision.
+Some people believe that it doesn’t make sense for our society to make all forms of female circumcision illegal (no matter how minor) but still allow male circumcision.
 They say that parents shouldn’t be allowed to authorise routine circumcision.

 Reasons for having your boy circumcised

-Some people see these benefits as very good reasons to circumcise all boys.
+Some people see these benefits as good reasons to circumcise all boys.

-Medical experts at the Royal Australasian College of Physicians (RACP) regularly review all the available evidence and have developed a circumcision policy for parents.
+Paediatric medical experts at the Royal Australasian College of Physicians (RACP) regularly review all the available evidence.
+They have developed a circumcision policy for parents.

-Whatever you decide, your boy is likely to have a normal childhood and adult life, without significant concerns about his penis.
+Whatever you decide about circumcision, your boy is likely to have a normal childhood and adult life, without significant concerns about his penis.

-Note that some Australian states won’t allow circumcisions to be done in public hospitals without a medical reason.
+Some Australian states won’t allow routine circumcisions to be done in public hospitals.